-You should not run the PtmCli.exe application while the PTM is either open or has Test Case execution in progress.
-If you do, the ptmcli.exe application will not start or an error will occur, respectively.
+You should not run the PTMCli.exe application while the PTM is either open or has Test Case execution in progress.
+If you do, the PTMCli.exe application will not start or an error will occur, respectively.

 To load a Profile from the command line